Key takeaways:

 As the FDA accepts more drug applications for review throughout the year, additional decision dates may be scheduled throughout 2025.

-Over the course of 2024, the FDA approved several notable new drugs and vaccines — from the first obstructive sleep apnea medication to the first biologic for chronic obstructive pulmonary disease (COPD).
-And looking into 2025, there are several other innovative “firsts” on the way.
+During the first half of 2025, the FDA approved several notable new drugs and vaccines — from a new opioid alternative for pain to the first new oral antibiotic class for uncomplicated urinary tract infections in decades.
+And looking ahead to the rest of 2025, there are several other innovative “firsts” on the way.

 Some anticipated FDA approvals involve new medications that aren’t currently on the market.
 The FDA might also choose to expand an existing medication’s use, approving it for new health conditions or age groups.
-Below, we cover potential FDA approvals to watch for in 2025.
+Below, we cover potential FDA approvals to watch for in the second half of 2025.

 After the FDA accepts an application for a new drug, biologic, or use, a PDUFA (Prescription Drug User Fee Act) date is usually issued.
 The PDUFA date is when the FDA is expected to respond to the application.
 Sometimes, the FDA might have an advisory committee meet to issue a recommendation first before making its decision.
 The FDA usually goes along with the committee’s recommendation — but not always.